-To understand recruitment patterns, we provide details on where newly recruited managers and professionals come from.
-We find that most of them are 'donated' by other SMEs rather than from large firms.
-The finding is contrary to what might be expected, as small firms could benefit from the expertise of large firms by hiring their leading personnel.

-The result might be explained by the fact that most potential recruits work for SMEs.24 Studying recruitment from an enterprise group perspective, we note that a substantial amount of leading personnel are recruited from and to firms that are affiliated with an enterprise group.25 Turning to what category of workers firms of different sizes recruit, we find that micro-enterprises hire many managers relative to other SMEs, whereas the other SMEs hire relatively many professionals.
-An explanation might be that the very small firm needs to fill key management positions, whereas the larger SME recruits to complete the competence bloc of the firm (Johansson 2010).26
+To understand recruitment patterns, we provide details on where newly recruited managers and professionals come from.23 Considering recruitment among small firms, we find that, on average, approximately half of the recruits are 'donated' by other small firms and the other half by large firms.
+Studying recruitment from an enterprise group perspective, we note that a substantial amount of leading personnel are recruited from firms that are affiliated with another enterprise group rather than from firms within the same enterprise group.24 Non-tabulated results (available upon request) suggest that micro-enterprises hire many managers relative to other SMEs, whereas the other SMEs hire relatively many professionals.
+An explanation might be that the very small firm needs to fill key management positions, whereas the larger SME recruits to complete the competence bloc of the firm (Johansson 2010).